lorien/pyproject/{{ cookiecutter.project_name }}/README.md

 ## Initial Project Setup

-To create virtual environment and install all dependencies run: `make bootstrap`
+To create virtual environment and install all dependencies run: `make init`

 You can change dependencies in "requirements\_dev.txt" file